skleinbo/GrowthDynamics.jl/docs/src/lattices.md

 # [Lattices](@id lattices)

-Each agent occupies a site on a lattice.
-They provide a mapping between _coordinates_ and _indices_ of the underlying array.
+Each cell occupies a site on a lattice.
+A lattice provides a mapping between _coordinates_ and _indices_ of the underlying array.

 **N.B.**: The structures are not true lattices, because they do not extend to infinity, but have finite size.